iremkapucuoglu/p4b-website/content/en/team.md

 layout = "right"
 padding_top = "default"
 template = "card-block"
-text = "We are happy to be one of the first start-ups located at the Venture Lab Built Environment at the Technical University of Munich." video = ""
+text = "We are grateful to be one of the first start-ups located at the Venture Lab Built Environment at the Technical University of Munich." video = ""
 [blocks.button]
 text = "Venture Lab Built Environment"